peat-platform/crud-api/README.md

-# type_api
+# crud_api

-The Cloudlet Platforms type_api component manages users Cloudlet Platform.
-It supports create, delete, and read of Cloudlets.
+Allows direct dbs via a private key, intended for internal use and demonstration.

 ## Getting Started
-Install the module with: `npm install git+ssh://git@github.com:OPENi-ict/type_api.git`
+Install the module with: `npm install git+ssh://git@github.com:OPENi-ict/crud_api.git`

 You will need to install the following through macports or aptitude.